luciotato/UglifyLS/README.md

 ##Proof of concept

-This is a proof of concept, to measure performance increases from pure js hand-optimized code vs the same code "translated" to LiteScript and then compiled-to-js and LiteScript compiled-to-c
+This is a proof of concept, to measure performance increases
+from:

+1) pure js hand-optimized code

+2) the same code "translated" to LiteScript and compiled-to-js

+3) the previous LiteScript code compiled-to-c

 ##Test suites

-all parsers are feeded a .js file composed of the concatenation of: jquery + undescore + AngularJS

-file size is 365 Kib
+all parsers are feeded a .js file composed of the concatenation of: jquery + undescore + AngularJS .File size is 365 Kib

-###Original Uglify2
+### Contender #1: Original Uglify2

 The actual Uglify2.JS parser code, from: https://github.com/mishoo/UglifyJS2

-###LS code, compile-to-js
+###Contender #2: LiteScript code, compile-to-js

 A "translation" from the original Uglify2.JS code to LiteScript.
 Since LiteScript is heavily based in javascript most of the "translation" is trivial.

-###LS code, compile-to-c
+###Contender #3: LiteScript code, compile-to-c

-A further altered version of the previous LiteScript code, to adhere to stricter rules allowing compilation to c
+A further altered version of the previous LiteScript code, to adhere to stricter rules allowing compilation to fast c standalone executable.

 ##Results: